Petronyla/CodeSearcher/README.md

 ## Description

 Your program receives a path to a directory that contains source code.
 It will traverse the directory recursively and index the text files.
-Your program then will provide users the ability to query the indexed files.
+Your program will provide users the ability to query the indexed files.

 ### Reverse index